Where We Work

 CCI has sponsored children in the Dominican Republic (DR) since 2017.
-Working in the north, near Sosua, we are sponsoring children at the Nest of Love School.
-The DR is home to roughly 10 million people, and with coffee as the national drink, it has one of the more dynamic economies in Latin America and the Caribbean.
-However, the country remains vulnerable to natural disasters such as hurricanes and earthquakes, infant mortality rate is high and 21% of women give birth before the age of 18.
+Working in the north, near Sosua, we sponsor children in partnership with Nest of Love School.
+The Dominican Republic is home to roughly 10 million people, and with coffee as the national drink, it has one of the more dynamic economies in Latin America and the Caribbean.

-In Kenya, CCI has sponsored children for over 20 years and presently has 526 sponsored in three different regions.
+In Kenya, CCI has sponsored children for over 20 years and presently has just over 500 sponsored in three different regions.
 Home to over 44 million people, Kenya gained its independence in 1963 and after presidential elections, tensions arose and remain throughout the country.
-Kenya has the fastest growing economy in Sub-Saharan Africa, with coffee and tourism, its largest income generators.
-Before marriage, Kenyans still pay a dowry which starts at 10 cows and child labour, infant mortality and HIV continue as the greatest challenges facing its people.
+Kenya has the fastest growing economy in Sub-Saharan Africa, with coffee and tourism as its largest income generators.
+Click on the flag to read more about our Kenyan partners and 2018 graduates in our blog post!

 For over 20 years, CCI has sponsored children and provided food to hundreds of families, mainly in the islands of Cebu.
 With over 90 million people, 200 volcanoes, and 7,641 islands, the Philippines has the third largest English-speaking population in the world.
 It is the largest producer of coconuts, but issues of child labour, infant mortality, and HIV are ongoing challenges facing Pilipino families.